 EdD - Distance Learning

-What are the leadership challenges that Western university branch campus leaders in Qatar face?
+What are the leadership challenges that Western university branch campus leaders in one of the Gulf Cooperation Council states face?

 Dr Alison Taysum

 - Baghdady, A. (2012), Leadership challenges in university branch campuses in one of the GCC states, Going Global Conference 2012, March 2012, London, UK

 - Baghdady, A. (2011), Leadership at university branch campuses in the GCC region: challenges and the way forward, University of Leicester Annual Postgraduate Student Conference 2011, July 2011, University of Leicester, UK

 - Baghdady, A. (2011), Leadership challenges in Middle East’s university branch campuses, First QS Middle East and Africa Professional Leaders in Education (QS MAPLE) 2011, May 2011, Dubai, UAE

 - Baghdady, A. (2011), Leadership challenges in Middle East’s university branch campuses, Gulf Comparative Education Society (GCES) Annual Symposium, 2011, March 2011, Ras Al-Khaima, UAE

 - Baghdady, A. (2010), How effective are the student recruitment methods used by Qatar’s Education City universities?
 Qatar Foundation First Annual Research Froum, 2010, Dec.
 2010, Doha, Qatar